isilsukarakuzuu/LLVM-IR-transpiler/README.md

-# advanced-calculator
+# LLVM-IR-transpiler
- An interpreter for an advanced calculator using the C programming language.
+ A transpiler that converts new defined AdvCalc++ language to LLVM-IR using the C programming language.